EVENT: SHHH COOKING SECRETLY

 It is believed that Lord Rama along with his wife Sita and brother Laxman spent 10 years of their 14 year exile in the regions of Chhattisgarh.
 It is also in this state that Lord Rama was offered half eaten berries by the old blind lady Shabari.

 Shabari was a devout follower of Lord Rama.
 She waited patiently in the ashram for Him to arrive so that she could seek his darshan.
 As an offering to the Lord she had picked berries from the nearby forest.
 She tasted each one of them and left the sweet ones for Lord Rama.
 For her pure devotion Lord Rama blessed her with his vision.
 Shivrinarayan in Chhattisgarh is a famous pilgrimage and tourist place as its believed that Shabari lived there.

 The other famous religious place in Chhattisgarh is Champaran, the birthplace of Saint Mahaprabhu Vallabhacharya of the Pushtimarg (worshippers of Shrinathji).

 Rice Bowl of India

 Chhattisgarh is known as the rice bowl of India.
 No wonder many of the dishes from this region are rice based.
-Its the foremost producer of steel in India.
-It produces tendu leaves which is used to roll into bidis.
-It also produces coal, tin and iron.
+It is the foremost producer of steel in India.
+Also, it produces tendu leaves which is used to roll into bidis.
+This state also produces coal, tin and iron.
 India’s largest waterfall Chitrakote (Niagara of India) is in Chhattisgarh.
 In fact Chhattisgarh has 10 falls in total.